 If you harvest a bear, you must contact the Division within 48 hours.

-You will need to report where the bear was taken and meet with a Division employee to have a permanent tag affixed to the carcass.
+You will need to report exactly where the bear was taken (GPS coordinates preferred) and meet with a Division employee to have a permanent tag affixed to the carcass.
+We strongly encourage you to make an appointment to check in your bear.
+Otherwise, you run the risk of not having someone available to help you.

-Fyidence of the bear's sex must remain attached to the bear's carcass or pelt until a Division employee attaches a permanent tag.
+Evidence of the bear's sex must remain attached to the bear's carcass or pelt until a Division employee attaches a permanent tag.

 To report your harvest after business hours (8 a.m.-5 p.m., Monday through Friday) or over the weekend, please call your local police department (on a non-emergency line).
-They will contact a conservation officer who can assist vou.
+They will contact a conservation officer who can assist you.